byu-is-566/is-566-10-dbt-cloud-instructions/README.md

 2. Make a copy of the `dev` output section, labeled `prod`, and set the schema in that section to `dbt_prod`
 3. You shouldn't need to change this, but make sure that the `target` attribute is set to `dev`.

-The setup described above will allow us to follow a more real-world DataOps workflow, developing and testing within a separate schema (i.e., `dbt_dev`) in the warehouse, while only promoting chages that have been carefully reviewed and tested to the `dbt_prod` schema.
+The setup described above will allow us to follow a more real-world DataOps workflow, developing and testing within a separate schema (i.e., `dbt_dev`) in the warehouse, while only promoting changes that have been carefully reviewed and tested to the `dbt_prod` schema.
 The `target` attribute sets the default target to the `dev` configuration so that any changes we publish don't affect anyone outside the data team while they are still in development.

 To help add some clarity to the configuration described above, here's what your `adventure-ops` profile should look like: